alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

   storage_type = ["encrypted", "tmpfs", "untrusted"]

 The program will generate `len(<enclave_size>) x len(num_threads)` (2 x 3 = 6)
 experiments.
-Each experiment will be executed for `sample_size` times.
-ForGramine, the `storage_type` factor is included.
-Gramine application will execute for `len(<enclave_size>) x len(num_threads) x len(storage_type)` (2 x 3 x 3 = 18) times.
+Each experiment will be executed `sample_size` times.
+For Gramine, the `storage_type` factor is included.
+The Gramine application will execute `len(<enclave_size>) x len(num_threads) x len(storage_type)` (2 x 3 x 3 = 18) times.

 The `toml` file is dynamic.
-For example, if an application executes with different number of threads you can mark the parameter with the `{{ num_threads }}` placeholder.
+For example, if an application executes with a different number of threads, you can mark the parameter with the `{{ num_threads }}` placeholder.
-On each iteration it will be populated with an element from `globals.num_threads` (see `make` task in the example above). `{{ output_directory }}` is replaced each experiment with different paths from `storage_type` (non-gramine application always have a simple storage).
+On each iteration, it will be populated with an element from `globals.num_threads` (see the `make` task in the example above). `{{ output_directory }}` is replaced in each experiment with different paths from `storage_type` (non-Gramine applications always have a simple storage).

 .. index:: eBPF